Asher Raby: Murder of Philoumenos Hasapis

-Trial, acquittal, and aftermath
+Trial and aftermath

 On 17 November 1982, Raby attempted to climb the walls of the Bir Ya'qub monastery again but was caught in the act by a monk, who immediately called the police.
 After being arrested, he was brought to the police station where, after a brief interrogation, he confessed to murdering a priest in 1979 and to attempting to murder a nun in April 1982.
 In that case, he came across Arad Sirota and a group of pilgrims, and threw a hand grenade at them – fortunately, none were killed.
 Raby claimed that after this attack, he climbed up Mount Gerizim, where he recited the Torah for two consecutive days.
 Initially, police were sceptical of his claims, but Raby provided intricate details that eventually linked him to Philoumenos' killing.
 As the interrogations went on, he admitted to the murders of Kogan and the Badras as well, claiming he had been following divine commands given to him by God, who had instructed him to rid the world of all evil.

 The arrest came as a shock to Raby's family and neighbours, all of whom considered him friendly and harmless, even if he was known to be an "eccentric."
 Fearing the possibility of the trial being downgraded to a media circus due to the fact the murder of Philoumenos was committed beyond the Green Line, a gag order was issued on the case.
 Raby was initially charged solely in Philoumenos' murder, with charges for the remaining killings left pending for possible future trials, with the first case set to take place at the court in Nazareth.
-However, this never took place, as a psychiatric examination conducted on Raby concluded that he was unfit to stand trial due to his unstable mental health, and because of this, the presiding justice ordered that he be confined to a mental institution.
+However, this never took place, as a psychiatric examination conducted on Raby concluded that he was unfit to stand trial due to his unstable mental health, and because of this, the presiding judge ordered that he be confined to a mental institution.
 As Israeli law mandates confidentiality of a mental patient's status, nothing further is known of Raby's fate, and if he is still alive, he presumably remains in psychiatric care.